kmchmk/SLT-Data-Usage/README.md

 --------------------------------------

-### Download and install the [latest executable](https://github.com/kmchmk/SLT-Data-Usage/releases/latest) using following instructions.
+### Download and install the [latest](https://github.com/kmchmk/SLT-Data-Usage/releases/latest) version using following instructions.

 #### How to install to run forever: